 - Exceed industry requirements for AQMD VOC removal

 - Maintain compliance with Storm Water Regulatory Programs

 - Continually challenge our teams to meet a goal of zero waste across our entire facility

-- Perform NSF audits for food safety annually
+- Perform GFSI audits for food safety annually

 PLASTICS & THE ENVIRONMENT